dennisvandam/snap_tools/README.md

 A project to create better tool containers for snapmaker tools.

 ## Process
-- Trace outline of tools onto paper
+- Trace the outline of tools onto white paper
-- Fill w/sharpie to get darker image
+- Color in shape with a Sharpie marker to get a darker image
-- Scan to PNG
+- Scan to PNG image
-- Use Inkscape to convert to outline
+- Import into Inkscape to create vector diagram
+-- Import PNG
+-- Path | Bitmap to Path
-- Clean up outline
+-- Use path editing tools to clean up outline
-- Resize to create a tighter outline
+-- Resize to create a tighter outline for cutting

 - Use Luban to create CNC routing
+-- CNC router
+-- Load SVG
-- Carve out shapes into material to act as holders
+-- Carve out shapes into material to act as holders